ElJere/aCompas/README.md

 ## Warning!

-This project has moved to other repo: https://gitlab.com/acompas/acompas
+This project is now hosted on a different repository.
+You can find it [here](https://gitlab.com/acompas/acompas).

 # A Compás